 Groundwater level data for mapping groundwater elevations in the Upper Shallow Aquifer Zone were obtained from the GeoTracker GAMA database.
-More data for this aquifer zone were available in 2019 and previous years compared to Spring and Fall 2023.
+More data for this aquifer zone were available in 2019 and previous years compared to Spring and Fall 2024.
 The reasons for the more limited recent data are being investigated but are unknown at this time.
 The groundwater elevation contours were only developed for areas where sufficient data was available (Figures 2-3 and 2-4).

 Overall, groundwater elevation contours are similar to those presented and described in the EBP Subbasin GSP, with higher groundwater elevations near the East Bay Hills and lower groundwater elevations towards San Francisco Bay.
 As would be expected, the fall groundwater elevations are slightly lower than for spring.
-In general, groundwater elevations in 2023 are higher than in 2022.
-Groundwater contour maps presented in this Annual Report for Spring and Fall 2022 differ from contour maps presented in the EBP Subbasin GSP due to fewer data being available and inability to contour in areas with known data gaps.
+In general, groundwater elevations in 2024 are stable and similar to those in 2023.
+Groundwater contour maps presented in this Annual Report for Spring and Fall 2024 differ from contour maps presented in the EBP Subbasin GSP due to fewer data being available and inability to contour in areas with known data gaps.